Scout: Yeah I dare ya, ragequit! C'mon, make us both happy!

 Attack disabled (The Sniper's Razorback temporarily disables the Spy from attacking, cloaking, or switching weapons when stabbed, and the whole losing team loses their weapons during Humiliation).

-Covered in Piss (Sniper, with Jarate or Sydney Sleeper): Incoming damage to the victim is registered as mini-crits.
+Covered in Jarate (Sniper, with Jarate or Sydney Sleeper): Incoming damage to the victim is registered as mini-crits (that is to say, multiplied by 1.35).
 Reveals cloaked and disguised Spies.
 Can also extinguish teammates.
 Can be removed by going underwater or being healed for some time.

-Bleeding (Sniper's Tribalman's Shiv, Scout's Boston Basher and Three-Rune Blade, Engineer's Southern Hospitality, alternate fire on the Scout's Wrap Assassin): Similar to being on fire, but only lasts for 6 seconds.
+Bleeding (Sniper's Tribalman's Shiv, Scout's Boston Basher, Three-Rune Blade, Wrap Assassin's alt-fire and Flying Guillotine, Engineer's Southern Hospitality): Similar to being on fire, but only lasts for a short amount of time.
 Small health packs, Dispensers and Mediguns heal the victim, but will not stop the bleeding.
 Reveals disguised and cloaked Spies.

-Covered in Milk (Scout's Mad Milk): After hitting an enemy with it, all allies that attack the victim will receive 60% of the damage back as healing.
+Covered in Milk (Scout's Mad Milk): If you're covered, every enemy who shoots you counts as having 60% Life Drain.
 Can be removed by going underwater or being healed for some time.
 Reveals disguised and cloaked Spies.

-Marked for Death (Scout's Fan O'War, or if he hits a robot with the Sandman ball): After getting by the fan, the victim is marked with a floating skull and crossbones and all damage taken from the Scout's teammates register as mini-crits.
-Goes away after around fifteen seconds, by death, or if the Scout marks someone else for death.
+Marked for Death (Scout's Fan O'War, or if he hits a robot with upgraded Sandman ball, using Gloves of Running Urgently (and 3 seconds after unequip it), hauling building picked up by Rescue Ranger's alt-fire): The victim is marked with a floating skull and crossbones and all damage taken from the enemy register as mini-crits.
+Goes away after around fifteen seconds or by death.
 The mark can be concealed by cloaking or disguising as the Spy.

 Stat-O-Vision: Players can see their allies' health, the health of allied buildings, and the ÜberCharge meter of allied Medics.
 Medics always see the health of their patients, and ÜberCharge level if the teammate's a Medic.
 Spies can also see the names and health of enemy players and buildings.
 A Medic with the Solemn Vow equipped can also see enemies' names and health.